j-hc/revanced-magisk-module/README.md

 During the download, we will disable Play Protect which will prevent us from installing.
 Go to the Google Play Store and click on your profile picture and press
     <img src="./Installation/03.jpg">
 <p align="center">
-in your case, click on "No harmful apps found"
+click on "No harmful apps found"
     <img src="./Installation/04.jpg">
 Click on the gear at the top right of the screen
     <img src="./Installation/05.jpg">
-and deactivate "Scan apps with Play Protect".
+and disable "Scan apps with Play Protect".
     <img src="./Installation/06.jpg">
 this step is finished, the application should be downloaded now, click (in the notification bar) on Microg first
     <img src="./Installation/08.jpg">